-Students will learn about the different types of materials used in designing 3D Graphic products and the different ways of using them to make realistic and perhaps scale models of your intended designs.
+Students will learn about the different types of paper and cardboard and all of the different ways of using it to make realistic and perhaps scale models of your intended designs which will help solve a problem

 Drama enhances students' artistic and creative abilities and gives them a better understanding of themselves and of their world.
 Not everyone who studies drama wants to become an actor.
 The study of GCSE drama will benefit you in so many ways; you will develop vocal and physical confidence, the ability to work in a team, negotiation skills, time management skills, public speaking skills, the ability to read body language, to experience a life beyond your own life, to feel empathy, to understand what it is to walk in another person's shoes.
 Making theatre requires torrents of hard graft; not just creativity, but the architecture of forming a story, the mathematics of production, the determination to succeed, the drafting and re-drafting, the rehearsals, the technical demands, the pressure.
 Every skill that you acquire in a GCSE drama class is a transferable skill.
 Drama teaches skills for life.